Non-Equilibrium Green's Function based Circuit Models for Coherent Spin Devices: Derivation of Central Results

-where we have substituted Eq.~(\ref{eq:kel}) in Eq.~(\ref{eq:div}) to obtain our central result for $\displaystyle\left[\widetilde{G}_{mn}\displaystyle\right]^{\rm stt}$ defined in Eq.~({\ref{eq:2}).
 We also note that Eq.~(\ref{eq:int}) is general and can be used within any closed surface within the device, such as magnets that are situated in the middle of the device as well as those situated by the contacts.

-\textbf{{Reducing to the Charge Limit:}} The standard result for pure charge conductance is a subset of the terminal conductance matrix shown in Eq.~(\ref{eq:negf}), and can simply be obtained by using $I$ in place of $S_\alpha$ and $S_\beta$:
+\textbf{{Reducing to the Charge Limit:}} The standard result\cite{Meir_Wingreen} for pure charge conductance is a subset of the terminal conductance matrix shown in Eq.~(\ref{eq:negf}), and can simply be obtained by using $I$ in place of $S_\alpha$ and $S_\beta$: